mozilla-services/screenshots/README.md

 Issue tags otherwise aren't very structured.
 [Experiment](https://github.com/ianb/pageshot/issues?q=is%3Aopen+is%3Aissue+label%3Aexperiment) means that the implementation should focus on creating something usable for analysis (i.e., something we can play with), not a committed feature.
 [Research](https://github.com/ianb/pageshot/issues?q=is%3Aopen+is%3Aissue+label%3Aresearch) is primarily analysis of other products that do something interesting, or some source material that could provide insight.
 Input on these (things like "I like this because...") is very helpful!

 Code contributions are not encouraged at this moment (January 2015), because the code is all throw-away, and if you contribute something we'll probably throw it away too.
+Idea contributions are very welcome, as is feedback on the interface.